Bonobo: Sociosexual behaviour

 Bonobo males engage in various forms of male–male genital behavior.
-The most common form of male–male mounting is similar to that of a heterosexual mounting: one of the males sits "passively on his back [with] the other male thrusting on him", with the penises rubbing together due to both males' erections.
+The most common form of male–male mounting is similar to that of a heterosexual mounting: one of the males sits "passively on his back [with] the other male thrusting on him", with the penises rubbing together because of both males' erections.
 In another, rarer form of genital rubbing, two bonobo males hang from a tree limb face-to-face while penis fencing.
 This also may occur when two males rub their penises together while in face-to-face position.
-Another form of genital interaction (rump rubbing) often occurs to express reconciliation between two males after a conflict, when they stand back-to-back and rub their scrotal sacs together, but such behavior also occurs outside agonistic contexts: Kitamura (1989) observed rump–rump contacts between adult males following sexual solicitation behaviors similar to those between female bonobos prior to GG-rubbing.
+Another form of genital interaction (rump rubbing) often occurs to express reconciliation between two males after a conflict, when they stand back-to-back and rub their scrotal sacs together, but such behaviour also occurs outside agonistic contexts: Kitamura (1989) observed rump–rump contacts between adult males following sexual solicitation behaviours similar to those between female bonobos prior to GG-rubbing.
 Takayoshi Kano observed similar practices among bonobos in the natural habitat.
 Tongue kissing, oral sex, and genital massaging have also been recorded among male bonobos.

 Wild females give birth for the first time at 13 or 14 years of age.
 Bonobo reproductive rates are no higher than those of the common chimpanzee.
 However, female bonobo oestrus periods are longer.
 During oestrus, females undergo a swelling of the perineal tissue lasting 10 to 20 days.
 The gestation period is on average 240 days.
 Postpartum amenorrhea (absence of menstruation) lasts less than one year and a female may resume external signs of oestrus within a year of giving birth, though the female is probably not fertile at this point.
 Female bonobos carry and nurse their young for four years and give birth on average every 4.6 years.
 Compared to common chimpanzees, bonobo females resume the genital swelling cycle much sooner after giving birth, enabling them to rejoin the sexual activities of their society.
 Also, bonobo females which are sterile or too young to reproduce still engage in sexual activity.
 Mothers will help their sons get more matings from females in oestrus.